emhoracek/smooch/javascript/README.md

 # Build

-Run `npm run build` to put the finished JavaScript on the [Smooch demo page](https://emhoracek.github.io/smooch/).
+Run `npm run build` to put the finished JavaScript in the `docs` and in the Haskell app's static directory.
-Those files go in the `docs` directory and GitHub Pages automatically serves them.
+GitHub Pages automatically serves the files in the `docs` directory on the [Smooch demo page](https://emhoracek.github.io/smooch/).

 # A tour of the directory